apache/bigtop-manager/docs/en/contribution.md

 ## Setup

 ### Get the Code
-First, you need to pull the Bigtop Manager source code from Github using the following command:
+First, you need to pull the Bigtop Manager source code from GitHub using the following command:

 `git clone git@github.com:apache/bigtop-manager.git`